It’s Time To Share What Really Matters

 According to tradition, the most humble families made 24 chalk marks on the door of the house, and the children erased one every day until they reached Christmas Eve.
 In the richest families, each day, the little ones were given a sweet or candy.

-At the beginning of the 20th century, colored images were sold to stick on the walls (one for each day of Advent), and as early as 1920, calendars more similar to the ones we have today were marketed.
+At the beginning of the 20th century, colored images were sold on sticking on the walls (one for each day of Advent), and as early as 1920, calendars more similar to the ones we have today were marketed.
 In the middle of the last century, the tradition became popular throughout the rest of Europe, including sweets and other surprise gifts, up to the present day.
 The Advent calendar adds a touch of excitement to Christmas, making the wait until its arrival full of illusion and magic.

 An Xmas Message for Every Day